cjfiscus/scripts/README.md

 q_matrix.sh

 Bash script that formats a Q matrix from structure for use in TASSEL.
 Prompts users for number of populations (K) and adds the appropriate heading to the file.

+format_tassel_to_r_graph.py

+Python 3 script that takes GWAS (GLM or MLM) output from TASSEL and formats it for graphing with R.  Output is file with columns SNP, CHR, BP, P.

+slurm_mlm.sh

+Slurm script to run GWAS using MLM in TASSEL.

+tassel_load_results.sh

+Bash script to import table results into TASSEL.

+slurm_glm.sh

+Slurm script to run GWAS using GLM in TASSEL.